kwonyounggu/drkwon_backend_fastapi/README.txt

 #to create tables at the first time
 #in virtual path of a terminal
 >python
-python>from app.database import engine
+python>from app.db.database import engine, Base
-python>from app.models import Base
+#python>from app.db.models import Base

 #the following will create tables in the connected eye_care database
 Base.metadata.create_all(bind=engine)